Work Type: Various

 Register for one of our online career Q&A sessions at justice.vic.gov.au/youthjusticecareers

-This is a great opportunity to ask questions about day-to-day work at our youth justice precincts and better understand the career pathways available.
+This is a great opportunity to ask questions about the day-to-day work at our youth justice precincts and better understand the career pathways available.

 Eligibility